Transition exhibitors

 SeeAbility

-SeeAbility is one of the oldest UK disability charities, with over 225 years of experience supporting people with learning disabilities or autism, many of whom also have sight loss.
+SeeAbility is one of the oldest UK disability charities, with over 225 years of experience supporting autistic people and people with learning disabilities, many of whom also have vision impairment.

 Scrubditch Care Farm